 Incorporate feedback and refine the analysis.

-Select recommended project concept.
+Select feasible project concept.

 Prepare draft report.